powa-team/powa/docs/quickstart.rst

 Prerequisites
 -------------

-You will need a compiler, and the appropriate PostgrESQL development packages.
+You will need a compiler, and the appropriate PostgreSQL development packages, and contrib modules:

 On Debian: